InclusiveClassrooms/skills-wheel-old/README.md

   }
 }
 ```
 This may need to be restructured in future sprints when the exact use of the data is finalised.
+It may turn out that a relational database such as postgresql is more suitable.

+## Hosting

+The actual webapp itself is hosted on heroku at https://inclusive-classrooms.herokuapp.com, and can also be accessed at http://www.inclusiveclassrooms.co.uk/skillswheel.
+The heroku instance is synced with the master branch on github, so every push/merge with master will update the app on heroku.

 ## File Structure
 ```